jeremybytes/csharp-interfaces-resources/README.md

 *Note: If you have difficulty running the samples, please see the [Troubleshooting Guide](/TroubleShooting.md) for possible solutions.*

 ### Visual Studio 2019 (Community Edition)
 When using Visual Studio, open the solution file (.sln) that is included in each sample folder.
-The solution is set up to automatically start the web application as well as the required web service, so no special action is required.
+The solution is set up to automatically start the web application as well as the required web service, so no special action should be required.

 **Running the Web Service and Application**
 To run a project, click F5 or use "Start debugging" from the toolbar or Debug menu.